PostHog/posthog.com/contents/blog/mobile-session-replay.md

 In web apps, this provides a hierarchical tree structure that represents and uniquely identifies elements.
 The web also has standardized elements, like `<input type="password">`.
 Combining these makes it easier to identify, mask, and exclude sensitive elements on the web.

 Mobile doesn't have standardized structures or elements.
 Accessibility identifiers are also inconsistently implemented.
-This means identifying, masking, and excluding content is a lot more tricky.
+This means identifying, masking, and excluding content is a lot trickier.

 ### 4. Testing

 We're big fans of [dogfooding](/product-engineers/dogfooding) at PostHog.
-Often, we are our own best users.
-As you might know, we don't have a mobile app.
+Often, we are our own best users, but we don't have a mobile app.

-During development, we would need to rely on demo and open source apps.
-We risk creating something that doesn't work well for larger, production-quality apps.
+This meant that during development we relied on demo and open source apps.
+This risks creating something that doesn't work well for larger, production-quality apps.

 Developing a high-quality mobile replay product means relying more on our users and their feedback.